 ROI Definition and Tolerances#

-In this section, the Region Search and recognition tolerances for the created model are defined.
-These parameters determine where FlexiVision One will search for components during operation and how strict detection will be.
+In this section, the Region Search and identification tolerances for the created model are defined.
+These parameters determine where and with what precision FlexiVision One will search for components during operation.

 Procedure#